 If we are managing the property, we are instructed by the landlord to carry out property visits to ensure the property is being maintained.
 For this reason it will be necessary to arrange periodic property visits under the terms of the tenancy agreement.
 It is important that these visits are organised in advance in order that tenants are put to the minimum inconvenience.

 We will inform tenants when we will be visiting.
 We hope that the tenant will be present during the visit, however, if tenants are unable to attend, we may use our management keys for access.

 During the tenancy it may be necessary for us to arrange gas and/or electrical safety inspections.
 If tenants occupy a property with British Gas landlord cover on the gas boiler, the tenant or a representative will be required be present at the property for inspections, to facilitate access.
 British Gas will not collect keys to visit a property.

 During the last two months of the period of the tenancy, the tenancy agreement allows for access by the landlord and/or the landlord's agent, to show the property to prospective new tenants.

-Tenants are responsible for the costs of an inventory clerk conducting the check out.
-We will advise this cost at the time.
 If tenants choose not to be present at the check out, the inventory clerk will sign the inventory and schedule of condition on their behalf.

 Keys must be handed to the inventory clerk at this appointment, if tenants are not present at the check out they must ensure that all keys are delivered to Marshalls before the appointment.